iam-kevin/kelvin/README.md

 Project was done as part of a university project

+Most of the services (including the main server) were using free tier services (or those we have borrowed only for the purpose of FYP) and how has been disabled.
+When transitioning to the payed service, please make the change to the socket server (called at  `178.62.101.62`) to a desireable link

 This app is an interface for the other projects ([kelvin-bounce-server](https://github.com/iam-kevin/kelvin-bounce-server)) (Socket Server), and other subsystem which are also AI powered.
 To create a system that would ideally help your local swahili farmer, work with simple agriculture related issues, including.
 - Asking for the weather
 - Taking a picture of a wheat / tomato leaf, to figure out whether or not it is healthy or not